-Most businesses have undergone a massive disruption this year.
-Restaurants, in particular, have had to close their dining rooms and pivot to online ordering with curbside pickup or delivery services and contactless payments just to stay alive.
+Most businesses underwent a massive disruption over the past couple of years.
+Restaurants, in particular, had to close their dining rooms and pivot to online ordering with curbside pickup or delivery services and contactless payments just to stay alive.

-Even as restaurants are opening up again, albeit at reduced capacities, curbside pickup and delivery continue to be popular with many customers.
-Diners aren’t only concerned about how well restaurants follow the CDC health and safety guidelines, they also have high expectations for order accuracy, short waiting times and food kept at the appropriate temperature when it’s delivered.
+Even as restaurants opened up again, curbside pickup and delivery continue to be popular with many customers.
+Today’s diners have high expectations for order accuracy, short waiting times and food kept at the appropriate temperature when it’s delivered.

 And with so many food orders being bagged, making it nearly impossible to distinguish one from another, labeling takes on a new level of importance.